 We start with the smallest aggregated dataset g(2, 10) which contain information with small noise.
 To evaluate the impact of the noise with respect to user identification we have also made experiments with datasets g(0, 10) and g(2, 0).

-The graph for g(2, 0) dataset contains three times more nodes and two times more edges than the dataset g(2, 10).
-The graph for g(0, 10) dataset contains three times more edges than the dataset g(2, 10).
+The graph for g(2,0) dataset after preprocessing contains three times more nodes and two times more edges than the dataset g(2,10).
+The graph for g(0,10) dataset after preprocessing contains two times more edges than the dataset g(2,10).